From pre-flight planning to hospitals, Bali belly and transport options, here’s all you need to know when travelling to Bali.

 Bali is a unique combo of modern and traditional lifestyles, which you can get a taste of wherever you go.
 That being said, there are areas which cater to specific interests.
 For example, Ubud draws in the art and wellness community, Canggu is popular for its food and bar scene, while Uluwatu’s world-famous waves mainly attract surfers.
 But wherever you go on the island, it’s always best to show respect to the local customs.
 While Balinese people are generally accepting, remember that Indonesia is a conservative country – so it’s more respectful to cover up in public, and only wear your bikini in appropriate places, like the beach or swimming pools.

-Top tip: Love Bali?
+Travel tip: Love Bali?
 Consider looking up conservation efforts happening across the island.
 As responsible travellers, we want to offset the ever-growing footprint that comes with travelling.
-There are awesome eco-heroes working to preserve the environment and our waters, as well as charities helping street animals and wildlife.
+There are awesome charities in Bali working to preserve the environment and our waters, as well as charities helping street animals and wildlife.
 And the best bit is, you can help them too, by making a donation or offering help where possible.

 3. Traffic – is it really that bad?